 Part of being a parent includes educating your children about healthy hygiene practices.
+So it’s more than important to learn this from an early age on.
 Find out how children can enjoy daily hygiene with a few tips and tricks.

 It’s no fun to be sick, but when you’re a parent of young children, it seems like germs and infections are everywhere!
 Watch out for germs flying through the air when your child’s playmate sneezes.
 They’ll spread through food after your little one eats an apple slice that falls on the floor.
 Or sometimes you comfort your crying child after they falls off their bike, only later to notice the remnants of a runny nose and skinned knee on your new white pants.